Daydreaming serves an essential role in giving your mind a little time to relax.

 You might be able to tackle moderate daydreaming as escapism on your own, but it might also point to a more serious problem that you may need professional help.

-If you find that your life is regularly being disrupted by daydreaming, it may be worthwhile to talk to a certified mental health counselor about what you’re experiencing.
-You can do so online – click here to chat to someone now.
+If you find that your life is regularly being disrupted by daydreaming, it may be worthwhile to talk to a certified mental health professional about what you’re experiencing.
+Click here to find one.

 You may also like: